thmolena/thmolena/README.md

 <li> Computational Biology, Single-cell Biology
 </li>

-I am currently working on developing efficient algorithms for matrix computations in Parallel Computing and their applications in Scientific Computation and Data Science.

 🎯 During my lab rotation in the Spring and Summer semester of 2023, I worked on the applications of Neural Networks, Deep Learning, Machine Learning, Dimensionality Reduction and Topological Data Analysis in Computational Biology and Single cell Biology.
 Specifically, I was solving metric learning, data alignment, data integration, and trajectory inference problems for Spatial Transcriptomics, Single-cell Transcriptomics, Single-cell Multi-omics, and Single-cell Genomic Data.

 🔮 During my lab rotation in the Spring and Fall semester of 2022, I worked on designing novel Spatio–Temporal Unsupervised Learning algorithms with an application on County–level Colorectal Cancer Incidence Data.